Healthy teeth and gums are vital to your child’s general health. Dental care for toddler teeth starts with cleaning your child’s teeth twice a day.

 If other family members’ toothbrushes are stored in the same place, make sure the brushes don’t touch.
 This reduces the risk that decay-causing germs will travel between brushes and into your child’s mouth.
 And no sharing when it comes to toothbrushes!
 One for each family member is best.

-Toothbrushes should be replaced every 3-4 months, or when the bristles get worn or frayed.
+You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.

 Visiting the dentist

-Children should have an oral health assessment by the time they’re two years old.
+Children should visit the dentist to have their teeth checked by the time they’re two years old.
 This lets your child get to know the dentist.
-It also gives you and your dentist a chance to talk about your child’s needs and plan how often your child should have her teeth checked.
+It also gives you and your dentist a chance to talk about your child’s needs and plan your child’s dental care.

-Your child might not always see a dentist – many other ‘oral health professionals’ are fully qualified to work on your child’s teeth, depending on your child’s needs.
+Your child might not always see a dentist – many other oral health professionals are fully qualified to give you advice and work on your child’s teeth, depending on your child’s needs.
 They include dental therapists, dental hygienists and oral health therapists.

 Dental care for children is often free in the public dental system, up to a certain age.
 Contact your local public dental provider for details.

 There are private dental clinics all over Australia.
-You’ll have to pay for your appointments, but people with private health insurance might receive a rebate after attending.
+You’ll have to pay for your appointments, but people with private health insurance might get some money back from their private health fund.